Languishing in adulthood therapy

 BOOK A CONSULT

-I provide online languishing in adulthood therapy for adults throughout Sonoma County, the North Bay Area, Seattle, Washington State, and New York State who are navigating the space between depression and flourishing.
+I provide online languishing in adulthood therapy for adults throughout Sonoma County, the North Bay Area, Seattle, Washington State, and New York State who are navigating the complex space between depression and flourishing.
+My practice offers a deshaming, personalized environment where we can use tools like Internal Family Systems (IFS) and depth-oriented psychotherapy to help you engage with your inner parts and move toward a more authentic, integrated self

 What Is Languishing in Adulthood?